gmdsi/GMDSI_notebooks/docs/part2/freyberg_pstfrom_pest_setup.md

  - parameter values can be setup as "direct", "multiplier" or "addend".
 This means the "parameter value" which PEST(++) sees can be (1) the same value the model sees, (2) a multiplier on the value in the existing/original model input file, or (3) a value which is added to the value in the existing/original model input file.
 This is very nifty and allows for some pretty advanced parameterization schemes by allowing mixtures of different types of parameters. `PstFrom` is designed to preferentially use parameters setup as multipliers (that is the default parameter type).
 This let us preserve the existing model inputs and treat them as the mean of the prior parameter distribution.
 Once again, relevant pre-processing scripts are automatically added to the "model run" script (discussed later) so that the multiplicative and additive parameterization process is not something the user has to worry about.

-#### 5.1.
-Freyberg Recap
+#### Freyberg Recap

 As discussed, all model inputs are stored in external files.
 Some are arrays.
 Others are lists.
-Recall that our model has 3 layers.
+Recall that our model has 1 layer.
 It is transient.
 Hydraulic properties (Kh, Kv, Ss, Sy) vary in space.
 Recharge varies over both space and time.
 We have GHBs, SFR and WEL boundary conditions.
 GHB parameters are constant over time, but vary spatially.
 SFR inflow varies over time.
 Pumping rates of individual wells are uncertain in space and and time.

 All of these have some degree of spatial and/or temporal correlation.

-#### 5.2.
-Geostatistical Structures
+#### Geostatistical Structures

 Parameter correlation plays a role in (1) regularization when giving preference to the emergence of patterns of spatial heterogeneity and (2) when specifying the prior parameter probability distribution (which is what regularization is enforcing!).
 Since we are all sophisticated and recognize the importance of expressing spatial and temporal uncertainty (e.g. heterogeneity) in the model inputs (and the corresponding spatial correlation in those uncertain inputs), let's use geostatistics to express uncertainty.
 To do that we need to define "geostatistical structures".